Internal combustion locomotive: Petrol-mechanical

 The most common type of petrol locomotive are petrol-mechanical locomotives, which use mechanical transmission.
 The earliest examples of these locomotives used a plate or cone clutch and mechanical gear-box driving the main axle either directly, via a chain drives or using bevel gears.

-Petrol-electric
+Petrol–electric

-Petrol-electric locomotives are petrol locomotives that use electric transmission to deliver the power output of the engine to the driving wheels.
+Petrol–electric locomotives are petrol locomotives that use electric transmission to deliver the power output of the engine to the driving wheels.
 This avoids the need for gearboxes by converting the rotary mechanical force of the engine into electrical energy by a dynamo, and then powering the wheels by multi-speed electric traction motors.
 This allows for smoother acceleration as it avoids the need for gear changes, and the power output can be divided amongst multiple motors, which gives greater traction control.
 However the generating equipment is more expensive, heavier, and often more complex to maintain than mechanical transmission.

+A notable early petrol–electric locomotive was built in 1913 for the Minneapolis, St. Paul, Rochester and Dubuque Electric Traction Company.
+It weighed 60 tons, generated 350 hp and drove through a pair of bogies in a Bo-Bo arrangement.

 Diesel

 Diesel locomotives are powered by diesel engines.
 In the early days of Diesel propulsion development, various transmission systems were employed with varying degrees of success, with electric transmission proving to be the most popular.